 Humans Have Been Making New Year’s Resolutions for Over 4,000 Years

 New Year’s resolutions are a popular practice.
 Countless people begin to consider them every year as December 31st rolls around.
-Although the big plans and ambitious goals can be difficult to follow through with, the idea of making (and breaking) New Year’s resolutions has been a social phenomenon for the past 4,000 years.
-You can trace this practice back the Babylonians.
+Although big plans and ambitious goals can be difficult to follow through with, the idea of making (and breaking) New Year’s resolutions has been a social phenomenon for the past 4,000 years.
+You can trace this practice back to the Babylonians.

 Today, New Year’s resolutions are generally personal goals for self-improvement.
 The ancient Babylonians, on the other hand, made promises to their gods at the beginning of each year to return objects they borrowed and pay off their debts.
 They were more likely to keep their resolutions than most modern people are because the ancient people of Mesopotamia believed that a kept promise meant the gods would treat them well.
 However, a broken promise would mean angering the gods and bringing unfortunate situations into your life for the next twelve months.